smart-on-fhir/cumulus-library-kidney-transplant/RUNNING.md

 Once this is done, go to your project page in Label Studio and you should see a lot of charts.

-## 8. Have subject-matter experts review the uploaded charts
+## 8. Have Subject-Matter Experts Review the Uploaded Charts

 Give them access to Label Studio and have them annotate the charts!